franck-chester/advent-of-code-2024/README.md

 05/01/2025 - relatively easy.
 A few off by one errors caused by removing and adding to an array I was iterating, but nothing major.

+## ⭐⭐ Day 10: Hoof It

+07/01/2025 - mostly a cut and paste of day 4 with tweaks - took this one part 2 to realise my depthFirstSearch algorithm had its end and boundary test conditions in the wrong order... worked fine till then.

+## ⭐   Day 11: Plutonian Pebbles

+09/01/2025 - part 1 was easy enough but didn't scale.
+Part 2 is probably not that difficult but just can't my head around it, loads of off by 1 errors, so I've given up